<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id={244756505703335}&amp;ev=PageView&amp;noscript=1">

 5. Sharpen or reduce noise

-Sharpening — Enhances details and edges to make your photo look more crisp.
+Sharpening enhances details and edges to make your photo look crisper.

-Reducing noise — Smooths out the graininess in photos that can be caused by low lighting conditions.
-This can help make photos more clear.
+Reducing noise smooths out the graininess in photos that low lighting conditions can cause.
+This can help make photos clearer.

 6. Crop & straighten